2022 FIFA World Cup qualification – UEFA second round: Effects of the Russian invasion of Ukraine

-Paths A and B were affected by the Russian invasion of Ukraine which began on 24 February 2022, a month before the semi-finals.

 FIFA and UEFA suspended Russia on 28 February, and announced on 8 March that their semi-final opponents Poland received a bye to the Path B final; a request by the Russian Football Union for a temporary lift of the ban was rejected by the Court of Arbitration for Sport on 18 March.
 An initial decision by FIFA on 27 February had ruled that Russia had to compete under the name "Football Union of Russia" (RFU) and without its flag or anthem, and play its home matches on neutral ground without spectators.
 By that point, the football associations of the other three teams in the Path (Czech Republic, Poland, and Sweden) had refused to play any matches against Russia, regardless of location, a stance to which they remained committed following FIFA's initial decision.

-In Path A, following a request by the Ukrainian Association of Football, on 8 March FIFA postponed the semi-final between Scotland and Ukraine until June 2022, along with the path final.
+In Path A, following a request by the Ukrainian Association of Football, on 8 March, FIFA postponed the semi-final between Scotland and Ukraine until June 2022, along with the path final.
 In the interest of preventing further fixture congestion, the other semi-final match between Wales and Austria would go ahead as scheduled in March.
+The participation of the Ukrainian team despite the war in their home country was the subject of an ESPN E60 Edition "Remember the Blue & Yellow".